pkumar2991/low-level-design/SOLID_Principles/S - Single Responsibility.md

 A class should have only one reason to change.

 ### Problem Statement
 Let's say we have a college where students need to be enrolled.
 College assign stream/branch looking at the ranking of the student in the entrance exam.
 Also, sends notification about progress of the admission process.
+Design a software solution to provide the asked features with low maintainability cost and high readability.

 ### Naive Approach